OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 > ‘In the last days,’ says God,
 > ‘I will pour out my Spirit on all people;
 > your sons and daughters will prophesy,
-> your young men will see visions, a
+> your young men will see visions,
-> nd your old men will dream dreams.
+> and your old men will dream dreams.

 ## Acts 2:18